opensearch-project/documentation-website/_data-prepper/simple-pipelines.md

 # Simple pipelines

-This tutorial walks you through creating a simple Data Prepper pipeline and how to configure it.
+This tutorial guides you through creating a simple Data Prepper pipeline and how to configure it.

 ## Installation